Joanneseiler/campark/README.md

 ## Description

-This is a website where the user can find places to park their camper or car for free.
-The user can add locations as well and help other adventurers looking for a place to spend the night.
+This is a website where the user can find places to park their camper or car overnight.
+The user can also add places and help other adventurers who are looking for a place to stay.

 ## User Stories